satvik314/educhain/README.md

 ## 🔧 Advanced Configuration

 Educhain offers advanced configuration options to fine-tune its behavior.
-Check our [configuration guide](https://docs.educhain.ai/configuration) for more details.
+Check our [advanced guide]() for more details. (coming soon!)

 ## 🌟 Success Stories